-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 12.1 What procedural and substantive requirements must be met by an award?

-Under Article 31 of the UNCITRAL Model Law, the award must be in writing and signed by the arbitrator(s).
+Under Article 31 of the Model Law, the award must be in writing and signed by the arbitrator(s).
 Articles 31(2) and 48(3) of the Model Law provide that the award must state the reasons upon which it is based, unless otherwise agreed between the parties.
-Where the award is reasoned, the reasons should be set out in sufficient detail so as to allow a court to consider any question of law arising.
-The award must state its date and the place of arbitration.
+Where the award is reasoned, the reasons should be set out in sufficient detail so as to allow a court consider any question of law arising.
+The award must state its date, and the place of arbitration.
 A signed copy of the award must be delivered to each party.

 12.2 Must the award be produced within a certain timeframe?

-It is the decision of the parties whether to specify a timeframe within which an arbitrator must produce an award.
+It is the decision of the parties whether to include a timeframe in which an arbitrator must produce an award.

-Where the arbitrator delays unduly in making an award, a party can apply to the High Court pursuant to Section 9(1) of the 2010 Act to terminate the mandate of the arbitrator for failure to render the arbitral award without undue delay.
+Where the arbitrator delays unduly in making their award, it will be possible for a party in Ireland to apply to the High Court pursuant to section 9(1) of the 2010 Act to terminate the mandate of the arbitrator for failure to render the arbitral aware without undue delay.

 13 Enforcement of awards